-Note 1: Working with prescribers and family members or carers

-Throughout the guidance, therapists are encouraged to consider if, when and how it might be appropriate to contact prescribers.
-It is clear that there can be no hard and fast rules here about the best course of action where therapists are concerned about a client's use of or withdrawal from prescribed psychiatric drugs, and in many cases therapists may decide against such contact.
+Note 1: Working with prescribers and family members or carers no hard and fast rules here about the best course of action where therapists are concerned about a client's use of or withdrawal from prescribed psychiatric drugs, and in many cases therapists may decide against such contact.
 The decision to get in touch with a prescriber will inevitably be a function of multiple, overlapping factors: whether contact is at the request of and in the best interests of the client; whether the client has consented to the therapist making contact; the therapist's preferred therapeutic model and rationale for communicating - or not - with the prescriber concerned; the work context in which therapy is taking place; and the therapist's own confidence in and previous experience of initiating contact with prescribers and other medical professionals.